Principal Investigator

 Sara Pardej earned her BA in Psychology and BS in Cognitive Science at Marquette University.
 Afterwards, she attended the Clinical Psychology Doctoral Program at the University of Wisconsin-Milwaukee under the mentorship of Dr. Bonita P. Klein-Tasman, where she earned both her MS and PhD in Clinical Psychology.
 There, she worked on several studies focusing on youth with neurofibromatosis type 1 (NF1), including behavioral phenotyping work, psychometric studies, and a social skills intervention study.
 Her dissertation study, which was funded by a Young Investigator Award from the Children's Tumor Foundation, focused on examining event related potentials using EEG by comparing children with NF1 to children with idiopathic ADHD and unaffected children.
 She completed her Doctoral Internship in Clinical Psychology at Penn State Health in Hershey, Pennsylvania.
 While at Penn State, she also worked on research examining safety and psychopathology in youth with ADHD and/or autism.
 Her clinical interest is neuropsychology, and her research interests include issues of psychometrics, behavioral phenotyping, and the neuropsychological development (and subsequent areas of intervention) of individuals with NF1 across the lifespan.

-Odeya recently graduated from UCLA with a degree in Statistics and Data Science.
-She is currently interning at the Bridge Lab, collaborating with Yaffa and Mira on statistical and data analyses for behavioral projects, while also focusing on automating data processes and managing the behavioral database.
-Outside of the lab, she enjoys playing beach volleyball, practicing pilates, running, and experimenting with new recipes in the kitchen.
+Odeya graduated from UCLA in 2024 with a degree in Statistics and Data Science.
+She currently serves as an Assistant Clinical Research Coordinator, where she maintains the behavioral database and oversees data management.
+She collaborates with lab members on data wrangling and statistical analysis and assists with research coordination duties.
+Outside of the lab, Odeya enjoys playing beach volleyball, practicing pilates, running, and experimenting with new recipes in the kitchen.